-In a frighteningly ironic twist on data protection and retention concerns, the ability to make important data disappear is just as concerning to privacy advocates.
+In a frighteningly ironic twist on data protection concerns, the ability to make important data disappear is just as concerning to privacy advocates.

-The report, still available elsewhere, outlined the previous Obama administration’s attempts to improve consumer privacy protections, including its work to coax legislators to enshrine the Consumer Privacy Bill of Rights, which warned of the potential privacy infringements caused by increased data collection by the U.S. government, some of it derived from the same commercial sources advertisers use.
+The report, still available elsewhere, outlined the previous Obama administration’s attempts to improve consumer privacy protections.
+It wanted to coax U.S. legislators to enshrine the Consumer Privacy Bill of Rights, which warned of the potential privacy infringements caused by increased data collection by the U.S. government, some of it derived from the same commercial sources advertisers use.

 What’s more, as described during a speaker’s panel presentation staged by the Information and Privacy Commissioner of Ontario in recognition of Data Privacy Day called Government and Big Data: Privacy Risks and Solutions, data protection is much more than a technical or even legal issue now.

-It is a social and moral matter that impacts everyone living a digital lifestyle.
+It is a social and moral matter that impacts everyone living the digital lifestyle, no matter which country.

 # # #